-For the non-Puerto Rico Insular Areas of the United States, which currently lack the annual survey of ACS or PRCS, 2010 Decennial Census data were used for the first time in the FY 2016 median incomes and income limits.
-This continues to be the basis of the FY 2018 median incomes and income limits.
-National ACS median income changes are used to update 2010 Decennial Census data (which is 2009 median income data) to 2015 and then the same CBO forecast trend factor is applied to bring the data forward to the midpoint of FY 2018.
+For the non-Puerto Rico Insular Areas of the United States,9 which currently lack the annual survey of ACS or PRCS, HUD uses 2010 Decennial Census data which collected 2009 median family incomes.
+These data were first incorporated into HUD's medians with the FY 2016 median family incomes and income limits.
+This continues to be the basis of the FY 2021 median family incomes and income limits.
+HUD uses national ACS median family income changes to update the 2009 median family income data to 2018.
+HUD then applies the same CBO forecast from mid-2018 to the mid-point of the fiscal year, April 2021.

-8 The areas without ACS coverage are the U.S. Virgin Islands, Guam, American Samoa, and the Northern Marianas Islands.
+9 The areas without ACS coverage are the U.S. Virgin Islands, Guam, American Samoa, and the Northern Marianas Islands.
 Puerto Rico is covered by the ACS-equivalent Puerto Rico Community Survey.